Win Advisors Inc. Sells 1,189 Shares of First Trust Rising Dividend Achievers ETF (NASDAQ:RDVY)

-Win Advisors Inc. lowered its stake in shares of First Trust Rising Dividend Achievers ETF (NASDAQ:RDVY – Get Rating) by 49.4% in the third quarter, according to its most recent disclosure with the SEC.
-The fund owned 1,218 shares of the company’s stock after selling 1,189 shares during the period.
-First Trust Rising Dividend Achievers ETF makes up 0.0% of Win Advisors Inc.’s investment portfolio, making the stock its 26th biggest holding.
-Win Advisors Inc.’s holdings in First Trust Rising Dividend Achievers ETF were worth $47,000 as of its most recent filing with the SEC.
+Win Advisors Inc. trimmed its holdings in shares of First Trust Rising Dividend Achievers ETF (NASDAQ:RDVY – Get Rating) by 49.4% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 1,218 shares of the company’s stock after selling 1,189 shares during the period.
+First Trust Rising Dividend Achievers ETF accounts for approximately 0.0% of Win Advisors Inc.’s holdings, making the stock its 26th largest holding.
+Win Advisors Inc.’s holdings in First Trust Rising Dividend Achievers ETF were worth $47,000 at the end of the most recent quarter.

 First Trust Rising Dividend Achievers ETF Increases Dividend